leomccormack/Spatial_Audio_Framework/README.md

 make
 ```

-### Examples
+## Examples

-Many examples have been included in the repository, which may also serve as a starting point for learning the framework:
+Many examples have been included in the repository, which may serve as a starting point for learning how to use the framework:

 * **ambi_bin** - a binaural Ambisonic decoder with built-in rotator.
 It includes the following decoding approaches: least-squares (LS), spatial re-sampling (SPR), Time-alignment (TA) [1], Magnitude Least-Squares (MagLS) [2].
 * **ambi_dec** - a frequency-dependent Ambisonic decoder.
 Including the following decoding approaches: sampling ambisonic decoder (SAD), AllRAD [3], Energy-Preserving decoder (EPAD) [4], Mode-Matching decoder (MMD).